wintere/introhpc-archive/bash/lesson.md

 Each of you has a different set of files and folders inside your home directory, which means that you will get different results when running the same commands.
+Each of you has a different set of files and folders inside your home directory, which means that you will get different results when running the same commands.

 We're going to practice Bash commands from inside the `talapas-bash` folder you extracted from `talapas-bash.zip`.
+We're going to practice Bash commands from inside the `talapas-bash` folder you extracted from `talapas-bash.zip`.

 You should have a folder `/users/home/[YOURNAME]/talapas-bash/` (Mac OS or Linux) or `/c/users/Home/[YOURNAME]/talapas-bash/`(Git Bash) with a set of practice subfolders and files.

 *Please ask for assistance now if you need help moving and extracting the`talapas-bash.zip` file.*
+You should have a folder `/users/home/[YOURNAME]/talapas-bash/` (Mac OS or Linux) or `/c/users/Home/[YOURNAME]/talapas-bash/`(Git Bash) with a set of practice subfolders and files.

+*Please ask for assistance now if you need help moving and extracting the`talapas-bash.zip` file.*

 ### Changing the Current Working Directory: `cd`
 {: .no_toc }
+Change your working directory to `talapas-bash` using the `cd` command. `cd` takes in a single **argument**, the directory to move to.
+You can use either absolute or relative paths, but the relative paths must be relative to the current working directory.
 Change your working directory to `talapas-bash` using the `cd` command. `cd` takes in a single **argument**, the directory to move to.
 You can use either absolute or relative paths, but the relative paths must be relative to the current working directory.

 ```bash